corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Necrophage colossus weapon updated to be unable to fire on crisis worlds, but fungoid, necrophage, hive minds can use it against hive planets
     * Colossus weapon works with new game features
     * Colossus weapon ignores presapients
+* 3.1.0 Ensure Zdremites have enough mining districts available from deposits

 ## Source Code